SRI-CSL/SMT.tmbundle/README.md

 ## Why?

-This bundle is written by non-textmate users; mainly in order to push the grammar to the linguist repository.
-This is to enable highlighting of SMT code on GitHub.
+This bundle is written by non-textmate users; mainly in order to push the grammar to the [linguist](https://github.com/github/linguist.git) repository.
+This is to enable highlighting of SMT-LIB2 code on GitHub.

 Any improvements are welcome.
 We are confirmed novices.